Pharmacokinetics Calculator

 6. Maintenance Dose (MD)

-The maintenance dose is administered at regular intervals to replace the amount of drug eliminated between doses, keeping plasma concentrations within the therapeutic window.
-It is calculated using clearance, target concentration, dosing interval, and bioavailability.
+The maintenance dose replaces the amount of drug eliminated between doses, keeping plasma concentrations within the therapeutic window.

 Formula: MD = (Cl × Cp × τ) ÷ F